flytbase/flytdocs/source/docs/FlytPOD/Hardware_specifications.rst

 GPS-Magnetometer
 ^^^^^^^^^^^^^^^^

-External GPS-MAG can be connected to FlytPOD through the connector provided on the side.
+External GPS-MAG can be connected to FlytPOD/PRO through the connector provided on the side.

 * FlytPOD - FlytPOD comes with GPS-MAG 1 port.
 GPS-MAG sensor can be connected to this port to achieve a stable flight.
 * FlytPOD PRO - FlytPOD PRO comes with GPS-MAG 1 as it's primary port and GPS-MAG 2.
 Upto two GPS-MAG sensors can be connected.
 This offers a fail safe mechanism for reliable navigation.